smandekar1/Restaurant-item-catalog/readme.md

-Udacity Project 3 - Restaurant Menu App
+# Udacity Project 3 - Restaurant Menu App

 This application allows the user to add their favorite restaurants to a database of restaurants.
 They can then add menu items with details about those menu items.

-Files/Folders
+# Files/Folders

-README.txt - information on the running the Restaurant Menu App project.py - python file containing functions that implement the restaurant database system. database_setup.py - python file that creates the restaurant database static - folder containing images and stylesheet used for the application templates - folder containing html temlplates used for the application
+README.md - information on the running the Restaurant Menu App project.py - python file containing functions that implement the restaurant database system. database_setup.py - python file that creates the restaurant database static - folder containing images and stylesheet used for the application templates - folder containing html temlplates used for the application

-Requirments
+# Requirments

 Python 2.7
 sqlalchemy

-Running the Restaurant Menu App
+# Running the Restaurant Menu App

 1. Clone the github repository using the command git clone https://github.com/smandekar1/item-catalog
 2.  navigate to the repository directory within shell